The Great Gatsby: Video games

 In 2010, Oberon Media released a casual hidden object game called Classic Adventures: The Great Gatsby.
-In 2011, developer Charlie Hoey and editor Pete Smith created an 8-bit-style online game of The Great Gatsby called The Great Gatsby for NES; in 2022, after the Adobe Flash end of life they adapted this game to an actual NES ROM file, which can also be played on their website.
+In 2011, developer Charlie Hoey and editor Pete Smith created an 8-bit-style online game of The Great Gatsby called The Great Gatsby for NES; in 2022, after the discontinuation of Adobe Flash, they adapted this game to an actual NES ROM file, which can also be played on their website.
 In 2013, Slate released a short symbolic adaptation called The Great Gatsby: The Video Game.